hchulkim/hchulkim.github.io/content/education.md

 #### The Wharton School, University of Pennsylvania

-Ph.D. student in Applied Economics, Fall 2024 - Present
+Ph.D. student in Applied Economics, Fall 2024 - Present.

 ---